abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 * `pacman -S ttf-dejavu` for DejaVu TTF fonts (required by the `plymouth / plymouth-encrypt` hooks)
 * Follow this setup guide <https://wiki.archlinux.org/index.php/plymouth>

+## Caveats

+Some of these are assumed to be Manjaro-specific until proven otherwise (i.e. if "stock" Arch Linux would also exhibit the same behavior).

+### Kernel upgrades

+* Can potentially produce initramfs images with broken VFAT filesystem support, resulting in the inability to mount the EFI partition on startup...

+### Systemd-Boot

+* There's probably a bug in the current _Manjaro_ implementation of the post-install hook that updates the systemd-boot entries.
+  Upon installation of new kernels, this leads to _all_ entries in `/boot/loader/entries` being broken due to incorrect syntax for the kernel `options` line w.r.t to dmcrypt/LUKS.
+See the above section `[5] Review configuration files` for manually fixing the entries.